pulp/pulp_installer/docs/contributing.md

 1. Make sure your change does not break idempotency tests.
 See [Testing](#Testing) (or let CI run the tests for you if you are certain it is idempotent.)
 If a task cannot be made idempotent, add the tag [molecule-idempotence-notest](https://github.com/ansible-community/molecule/issues/816#issuecomment-573319053).
-2. Unless a change is small or doesn't affect users, create an issue on https://github.com/pulp/pulp_installer/issues .
-Set the Category to "Installer".
+2. Unless a change is small or doesn't affect users, [create an issue on GitHub](https://github.com/pulp/pulp_installer/issues).
 3. Add [a changelog update.](https://docs.pulpproject.org/contributing/git.html#changelog-update)
 4. Write an excellent [Commit Message.](https://docs.pulpproject.org/contributing/git.html#commit-message)
 Make sure you reference and link to the issue.
-5. Push your branch to your fork and open a [Pull request across forks.](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)
+5. Push your branch to your fork and open a [Pull request across forks](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).
 6. Add GitHub labels as appropriate.

 Testing